ryantd42/NY-Legislative-Git/2023/A8115B-2023/bill.md

   October 13, 2023
   ___________

- Introduced  by M. of A. SOLAGES -- read once and referred to the Commit- tee on Higher Education
+ Introduced  by  M.  of A. SOLAGES, McDONALD -- read once and referred to the Committee on Higher Education -- recommitted to the  Committee  on Higher Education in accordance with Assembly Rule 3, sec.
+2 -- commit- tee  discharged, bill amended, ordered reprinted as amended and recom- mitted to said committee

  AN ACT to amend the education law,  in  relation  to  allowing  pharmacy technicians  to  practice  in  any pharmacy under the supervision of a pharmacist